flochaz/aws-glue-job-e2e-dev-life-cycle/README.md

 ## TODO

-[] Make sure dev and staging stack can be deploy in same account [] Fix argv input arguments usage in notebook
+[ ] Inject config (such as output_bucket, stage, database name etc ...)
+[ ] Add dev life cycle diagram and screenshots
-[] Add example for external file inclusion in notebook with aws s3 sync watch etc.
+[ ] Add example for external file inclusion in notebook with aws s3 sync watch etc.
-[] Fix CDK unit tests
+[ ] Fix CDK unit tests
-[] Add integration tests to pipeline
+[ ] Add integration tests to pipeline
-[] Describe how to add stage with manual approval
+[ ] Describe how to add stage with manual approval